 Tompkins Cortland Community College is committed to providing equal access for all qualified individuals to its programs and educational opportunities.

 It is the College's policy to provide, on an individual basis, reasonable accommodations to students with disabilities, which may affect their ability to fully participate in program or course activities or to meet course requirements.
-Accommodations may include, but are not limited to, testing or classroom adjustments, and use of adaptive equipment.
-Baker Center for Learning (BCL) staff members are available to work with students with physical, learning, psychological, medical, or other disabilities to help them better understand the nature of their disability and develop self-advocacy skills, and to determine appropriate accommodation plans.
+Accommodations may include, but are not limited to: testing or classroom adjustments and use of adaptive equipment.
+Baker Center for Learning (BCL) staff members are available to work with students with physical, learning, psychological, medical, or other disabilities to help them better understand the nature of their disability, develop self-advocacy skills, and to determine appropriate accommodation plans.